| |

 was responsible for sending twenty-one young Tibetans, including

-a large amount of gold to learn Buddhism and arts and sciences
+large amount of gold to learn Buddhism and arts and sciences (including

-Rinchen Sangpo received teachings from 75 Indian masters and became
+received teachings from 75 Indian masters and became learned in

-learned in both Sutra and Tantric Buddhism and general knowledge,
+both Sutra and Tantric Buddhism and general knowledge, including

-including literature, composition, and the science of healing
+literature, composition, and the science of healing and medicine.

-and medicine.
-On his return to Ngari, he translated a number of
+On his return to Ngari, he translated a number of Indian Sutra and

-Indian Sutra and Tantric texts into Tibetan and established the
+Tantric texts into Tibetan and established the tradition of transmitting

 Later, two great Indian masters